 Software Engineering - Software Analytics

-In our latest work, we are exploring how to create call graphs at the ecosystem scale.
-Our initial experiments with the Rust Cargo ecosystem are very promising.
-We obtained the H2020 FASTEN project to make package management more intelligent.
-More to come soon!
+In our latest work, we are exploring how to improve dependency management.
+Our initial experiments with the Rust ecosystems are very promising.
+I am currently co-leading the H2020 FASTEN project, which works on making dependency management better by making package managers more intelligent.

 I actively develop and maintain a collection of tools for obtaining and analysing data from Github, through the GHTorrent project.
 The project has been awarded the best data project award at MSR 2013, has received the foundational contribution award at MSR 2018, and has been selected as the official dataset of the MSR 2014 mining challenge.
 At the moment (Jun 2018) 250 papers (40% of all GitHub-related papers according to one source) where based on it, more that 450 researchers are using its data, GitHub included it in its 2014 data challenge, while Microsoft chose it as a data source for monitoring their OSS projects.
 Together with colleagues, we have documented the promises and pitfalls of doing research with GHTorrent (MSR14, EMSE).